VirenChauhan19/The-Gentle-BadAss-Movement-Mindfulness-Framework/README.md

 The app has seven functional sections:

-**Feel (Daily Journal)**: Ten factors rated 0–10 with sliders, organized into Body, Mind, and Movement categories.
+**Feel (Daily Journal)**: Ten factors rated 0 to 10 with sliders, organized into Body, Mind, and Movement categories.
 Produces a daily Feel Score (average).
 If the score falls below a threshold, the running plan automatically adjusts for that day.
 Optional per-factor notes and a daily reflection field.

 **Breathe**: 5 BPM breathing practice (configurable inhale/exhale seconds).
 An animated orb scales to breath phase.
 A real-second metronome marks the rhythm.
 Sessions are logged to the journal.